squarewavedot/matrixserver/README.md

 	* different renderers for interface with physical or virual displays
 	* currently implemented:
 		* RGBMatrixRenderer: hardwareinterface via hzeller rpi-rgb-matrix library
-		* SimulatorRendere: softwareinterface for the CubeSimulator project (see x)
+		* SimulatorRenderer: softwareinterface for the CubeSimulator project (see [https://github.com/squarewavedot/CubeSimulator])
 		* FPGARenderer: currently not implemented, meant to be the new hardwareinterface to LED Panels
 * server & application
 	* server logic